frederic-perez/AmE-dictionary/data/idioms.md

 __in the pocket of (someone)__ Under the direct control or influence of someone or some group.
 __in the same mold__ Of or in the same or similar style, fashion, or manner.
 __in the sticks__ In the countryside, especially in a rustic or particularly unsophisticated area.
-__in the thick of it/(something)__ :nine::m::sound: _in the thick of it_ Very busy; in the middle of or preoccupied with something or several things. _Utah Clean Energy has been in the thick of it._ _When you are in the thick of it, that is sometimes the last thing you want to hear._
+__in the thick of it/(something)__ :nine::m: [:sound: in the thick of it] Very busy; in the middle of or preoccupied with something or several things. _Utah Clean Energy has been in the thick of it._ _When you are in the thick of it, that is sometimes the last thing you want to hear._
 __in the thick of things__ Very busy; in the middle of or preoccupied with something or several things. _Sorry I couldn’t make it to your birthday lunch on Wednesday—I’m afraid I’m really in the thick of things at the moment._
 __in the unlikely event (that) (something) happens__ If a very improbable outcome turns out to be the case.
 __in the view of (someone)__ In someone’s or some group’s opinion.